Frequently Asked Questions

 WHAT DO I FEED MY NEW PUPPY?

-Life’s Abundance All Stage dry food is what we feed our litters.
+Purina One Healthy Puppy Formula is what we feed our litters.
 It is recommended that you continue with the food your puppy is used to eating to minimize the transition of going to a new home.
 This is a high-quality food and is appropriate for all stages of growth and maintenance.
-You will be given a ziplock bag of Life’s Abundance All Stage dry food to take home with your pup.
+You will be given a ziplock bag of Purina One Healthy Puppy Formula to take home with your pup.

-Our vet, based on research, also endorses Hills Science Diet, Royal Canin, or the higher quality Purina products.
+Our vet, based on research, also endorses Hills Science Diet and Royal Canin.

 HOW MUCH SHOULD I FEED MY PUPPY?